equesadal/lambdaTest/README.md

 # Tech Debt
 More guard clauses should be used to avoid edge scenarios, as this is an exercise, I didnt take extra care about it.

+h3.
+How to run the code
+From a command line run the following command: mvnw spring-boot:run